 Wrongful death is defined as the death of a person as a result of the wrongful act of another person.
 When a wrongful death occurs, the family of the deceased may be entitled to compensation for their loss.

 In Texas, there is a statute that defines wrongful death as the “wrongful act, neglect, carelessness, unskillfulness, or default” that causes the death of a person.
 Wrongful death is a civil action.
 Common wrongful death claims involve drunk driving, car accidents, manslaughter, negligence, assault and battery, and murder.

 Wrongful death lawsuits have a statute of limitations in Texas.
-Under state law, a person has only 2 years to file a wrongful death claim from the date of the death unless it meets one of the exceptions:
+Under the Texas wrongful death statute, a person has only 2 years to file a wrongful death claim from the date of the death unless it meets one of the exceptions: